In tough economic times, organisations find themselves with fewer people, working under greater pressure.

 - Remind employees of the existing supports you have for them – their HR representative, any employee assistance programs or counselling programs, any mentor arrangements or peer support networks.

 - Open up your flexible work arrangements.
 Our instinct when times are tough is to tighten controls, but conversely, staff allowed to work flexibly often report feeling less stressed.

 - Increase organised social events.
 Again, management often instinctively cut back on social events in a downturn, often more as a symbolic gesture of duress.
 But organising a team walk at lunchtime or an impromptu soccer match in a park can not only help teams bond but also boost motivation.

 We’d love to hear about how your organisation is helping employees’ wellbeing at a low cost?
 Share your ideas here in the comments below.

 Healthworks has a wide range of low cost options for improving your employees’ health, wellbeing and productivity.
-Call us on 1300 90 10 90, or send us an enquiry or visit our website for more information.
+Call us on 1300 90 10 90, or contact us.